vasyahacker/perfectominer/README.md

    ![PerfectoMiner](https://raw.githubusercontent.com/vasyahacker/perfectominer/master/srv/www/default/i/net-scheme.png)

-9. Turn on your rigs one by one in turn and watch your farm state: [http://raspberrypi.local](http://raspberrypi.local)
+9. Open BIOS settings on your rigs and set LAN booting, then turn on your rigs one after one and watch your rig state: [http://raspberrypi.local](http://raspberrypi.local) or [http://raspberrypi.lan](http://raspberrypi.lan)

+If you have any questions go to our [telegram channel](https://t.me/perfectominer)